 response-accuracy calibration.
 To account for possible differences in response accuracy a calibration sheet was completed prior to the locognosia task, which required participants to mark a visible target using each chosen effector.
 Participants were seated at a table and asked to don red tinted goggles, which prevent the wearer from discerning a range of similar colors.
 A 8.5”×11” sheet of white printer paper with 10 randomly placed black points (~.5mm) was placed in front of the participant.
 Participants were required to mark each point as accurately as possible with an orange response pen.
 The orange marks are indiscernible to the participant while wearing the goggles, consequently participants were encouraged to start at the top of the sheet and work their way down to help avoid missing any points.
 One calibration sheet was completed for each effector that would be used during the locognosia task.

 locognosia.
 Video recordings were collected???
 To avoid any performance feedback participants were asked to keep the goggles on until the end of the locognosia task.
 While the participant looked away and with an arm resting ventral side up on the table 16 pink target marks were made visually following a template, see Figure $, on the palmar surface of the subjects hand.
 A suprathreshold tactile stimulus (6.10 Semmes-Weinstein monofiliment) was delivered for approximately two seconds to a single target.
 The researcher waited for any visible depressions or pigment changes to return to normal before giving a verbal “Go” cue.
 Upon the cue the participant reoriented their gaze to their hand, and using the orange response pen made a small mark where they had felt the stimulation.
 The participant once more looked away as the researcher measured the distance between the pink mark (target) and the participants orange dot (response) to the nearest 1 mm using a caliper.
 Stimuli were delivered to all 16 target marks in pseudo-random order; order for each run was created by assigning random numbers (generated in Microsoft Excel) to each target and sorting from least to greatest.
 Once all marks had been tested alcohol was used to remove the ink so that the experimenter could distinguish future marks.
 The same process was repeated at the next location.
 In healthy controls, locations tested included both hands.
 In unilateral amputees both forearms as well as their intact hand were tested.
 In bilateral amputees both forearms were tested.
 If any limbs were amputated above the elbow no measures were taken for that limb.
-Ten pink target marks were made on the forearm using a stencil, see igure $.
+Ten pink target marks were made on the forearm using a stencil, see Figure $.
 After each location was tested, we repeated the process for a total of three passes at each location.
 The mean of the participants’ response error (difference between target and response) was computed across all points, and used as the locognosia score (ability to localize tactile stimuli) for that location.

+---------------------------

+Insert Figure 2 About Here

+---------------------------

 Results